rufinus/sla-angle-calculator/README.md

 This gives the angle from vertical at which layer stepping becomes visible.
 The complementary angle (90° - angle) is also shown.

 ## Adding Printers

+Merge requests for new printer definitions are welcome!

 Edit `data/printers.json` to add new printer definitions: